Ohmae22/Capstone-Project/README.md

 ## 3. Key Findings:

   a) Best Prediction Method: We found that a technique called "Ridge Regression with Polynomial Features" worked best for predicting hypertension risk.
 This method was able to correctly identify risk levels about
     51% of the time, which is a significant improvement over random guessing.
+However further optimisation with ensemble technique like Randon Forest further improved the prediction accuracy up to ~64% of R^2 score.
+Given the Random Forest's superior performance, it should be the primary       model used for predictions.
+However, the trade-off between performance and interpretability should be considered.
+While Random Forest performs best, it's less interpretable than linear models.
+Focus on accurately measuring and monitoring systolic blood pressure as it's the most crucial predictor.
+Consider developing a two-stage model: first identifying high-risk individuals based on easily obtainable information, then recommending more detailed testing for those individuals.

   b) Most Important Risk Factors: The study identified several key factors that strongly influence hypertension risk:
       - Systolic blood pressure (the top number in a blood pressure reading)